-It is important to treat residents with dignity and respect.
+It is important to treat residents with dignity and respect at all times - including during meal times.

+Meal time is social time for our residents.
 Socialization includes resident to resident contact and staff to resident contact.
 The focus is ALWAYS on the resident.

-Residents should dine with people they enjoy

-Use small tables (for 4 to 6) so residents can socialize easily
+- Residents should dine with people they enjoy. - · We can use small tables (for 4 to 6) so residents can socialize easily.

-Staff should talk to residents, not to each other
+Staff should talk to the residents they are serving, not to each other:

-- Talk with the residents rather than "over them" - Avoid personal conversations with other staff members during meal service
+- Talk with the residents rather than "over them". - Avoid personal conversations with other staff members during meal service (reserve those conversations for the break room).